eleonorapoeta/benchmarking-KAN/README.md

 Note: running the experiments will currently reproduce the results presented in the paper, i.e. run the selected model(s) (mlp, kan, or both) for all model sizes considered, for a total of 5 times each (to quantify the variance of the model).

-# 📝 TODO
-- [ ] Allow custom model sizes through arguments
-- [ ] Allow custom number of runs (seeds) through arguments
-- [ ] Make the computation of the performance (via PAPI) optional (it may cause some errors if not enough permissions are available)

 # ❌ Troubleshoting
 Some errors that may occur are listed below: